CMASCenter/pcluster-cmaq/docs/index.md

 AWS Parallel Cluster and Azure Cycle Cloud are designed to create, manage, operate, and optimize HPC and big compute clusters of any scale.

-These user guides contain instructions on how to configure and deploy these HPC compute clusters on the cloud and to build and run a CMAQ CONUS benchmark for two days.
+These user guides contain instructions on how to configure and deploy HPC compute clusters on the cloud and to build and run a CMAQ CONUS benchmark for two days.

 ### User Guide Parallel Cluster: